About Delft University of Technology

 - TU Delft exhibits eight faculties: Aerospace Engineering; Applied Sciences; Architecture and Built Environment; Civil Engineering and Geosciences; Electrical Engineering, Mathematics and Computer Science; Industrial Design Engineering; Mechanical, Maritime and Materials Engineering; Technology and Policy Management.

 - The University is consistently ranked amongst the leading of Europe-based universities of technology.
-TU Delft is positioned no. 17 in the world ranking (no. 7 in Europe) in the Engineering & Technology subject of the QS World University Rankings.
+TU Delft is ranked 10th (no. 5 in Europe) for Engineering & Technology in the QS World University Rankings by Subject published in April 2022.
+TU Delft also made the top 20 in ten of its categories.

 - TU Delft has an extensive framework of external and internal quality assurance for education and research.
 The BSc and MSc programs are all accredited by the NVAO (the Dutch and Flemish Accreditation Organization), and TU Delft also passed its institutional audit on quality assurance.
 The audit committee stated that the university ‘has systematically anchored an improvement ethos in all ranks of the organisation’.